Do I Qualify?

 About

-Sarah is a futures activist.
-She uses her skills in strategic foresight, futures thinking, futurecraft and futurism to create art, conduct research, and perform social experiments to inspire positive change to build better futures.
-As a multipotentialite cultural strategist who has worked in 22 countries (and circumnavigated the world by ship), Sarah engages people from all walks of life in shaping the future for inclusive and equitable tomorrowing.
-Watch out for her guerrilla curiosity interventions.
-They'll tickle your curiosity muscles.
-Sarah is a magpie inventor.
-A boffin of curiosity science.
-A dilettante explorer.
-A mistress of "exotic data."
-And, a creative sprite.
-Her Burning Man playa name is "Serendipity."
+Marcomms and innovation leader amped by foresight, AI, and Exotic Thinking.
+Sarah uses futurecraft to create art, conduct research, and stage social experiments that inspire positive change toward building better futures.
+A multipotentialite international cultural strategist who has worked in 20 countries, and circumnavigated the world by sea and air, Sarah is an "exotic thinker" who engages people from all walks of life in the practice of tomorrowing.
+She is also a certified executive curiosity coach with an M.S.Ed. in curiosity science.
+Watch out for Sarah's guerrilla curiosity interventions.
+They’ll tickle your curiosity muscles.
+Sarah is a magpie inventor, a dilettante explorer, and a creative sprite.
+Her Burning Man playa name is Serendipity.

 Published content